Journey

 Map Pin

-Direct Google Maps location for Onsenkan in Shingo.
+Direct Google Maps location for Shingo Village.

 Fly into Aomori Airport (AOJ) if you want the fastest regional entry, or take the Tohoku Shinkansen north if you want the overland version of the trip.
 Either way, the useful objective is the same: reach Aomori cleanly, then reposition for the last stretch toward Shingo.